danielabar/meblog/src/markdown/reflections-on-effective-teams.md

 Avoid over-engineering, i.e. building in abstractions and flexibility unless its known to be needed.
 Otherwise what can happen is this flexibility is never needed, but when future requirements come in, they need to "flex" in a different direction, resulting in overly complex code.

 Avoid premature optimization.
 For example, writing harder to understand code that shaves microseconds of performance over more straightforward code.
 Developers spend more of their time reading code others wrote rather than writing net new code so legibility and avoiding second takes is often more valuable than a few microseconds that some obscurely written code saves.
-An exception to this is a real-time system in which those microseconds are a competitive advantage, such as a trading system.
-In this case, this is a good place to add code comments explaining what this code does, and more importantly *why* this code is needed.
-In my experience, performance issues have been caused more frequently by loading too much data (lack of pagination), missing database indices, N+1 queries, and loading too much JavaScript, such as intrusive trackers and advertising.
+In my experience, performance issues have been caused more frequently by loading too much data (lack of pagination), missing database indices, N+1 queries, and loading too much JavaScript, such as intrusive trackers or non-minified code.

+There are exceptions of course, in some domains such as real-time systems or graphics processing, these microseconds matter.
+This is a good place to add code comments explaining what this code does, and more importantly *why* this code is needed.

 ## Fullstack